KEY POINTS

 Can I choose my own electricity provider in regional QLD?

-Most customers, bar a few under certain circumstances, do have the option to choose their own electricity provider in regional QLD.
-However, there is next to no competition in the area for households to choose from.
+Most electricity customers in regional QLD do have the option to choose their own electricity provider.
+However, there is little competition for households to choose from.

-This is because this area still technically falls under a ‘regulated’ price market, meaning that a regulatory body, in this case the Queensland Competition Authority (QCA), sets the regulated electricity prices that are passed onto residential and business addresses in regional QLD.
+This is because regional QLD is a ‘regulated’ price market, meaning that the Queensland Competition Authority (QCA), a regulatory body, sets the regulated electricity prices that are passed onto residential and business addresses in regional QLD.
 These prices are set once a year.

-With all retailers in the area required to offer the same rates for power, it brings little attraction for new competitors to then enter the market up north and out west.
-Furthermore, Ergon Energy, the dominating retailer in this area, receives additional financial support from the Queensland Government to help cover its operating costs each year.
-This is given in the form of a subsidy which pays the difference between the QCA set price and the actual cost of supplying customers for Ergon Energy.
+With all retailers required to offer the same rates for power, there is little incentive for new competitors to enter the regional market.
+On top of that, Ergon Energy, the dominating retailer in this area, receives additional financial support from the QLD Government to help cover its operating costs each year.

-While other retailers are technically able to supply regional Queensland if they want, many may choose not to simply as it’s likely not to be cost-effective for them to do so.
+While other providers are able to supply regional QLD, many choose not to as it’s not cost-effective for them to do so.
 That being said, there are still some retailers that offer plans in parts of regional Queensland.

 How many electricity providers are there in regional QLD?

-If you were previously with Mojo Power or QEnergy for your electricity services in regional QLD, you’ve likely been switched to a new retailer as part of the Australian Energy Regulator’s (AER) Retailer of Last Resort (RoLR) scheme.
-If you’re unsure which provider this may have been, you can find out by visiting the government’s Energy Made Easy website.
+If you were previously with any of the defunct retailers, you’ve likely been switched to a new retailer as part of the Australian Energy Regulator’s (AER) Retailer of Last Resort (RoLR) scheme.

 What are electricity prices like in regional QLD?